zlice/fo3_arbidoor/README.md

 Some NPCs need a little nudge by going to the correct activators or spots to progress the quest.
 In some cells, like the scientist making their way to Jefferson, certain layouts or pathing may stall them in place.
-Li gets a bit lost at the end of Waters Of Life and needs the player to go in-and-out of the Taft sewer next to the Citadel.

 Some quests may require game and/or quests/stage knowledge, best to make safety saves if you're unsure.